Canine follicular dysplasia: Commonly affected breeds

+Black hair follicular dysplasia

+Black hair follicular dysplasia only affects black fur.
+Affected fur will not grow back and dogs are likely to develop skin infections and follicular plugging.
+The condition is believed to be caused by an autosomal recessive trait.

+Breeds reported to be infected include the Dachshund, Jack Russell Terrier, King Charles Cavalier Spaniel, Saluki, Bearded Collie, Border Collie, Beagle, Basset Hound, Pointers, Gordon Setter, Doberman Pinscher, Large Münsterländer‚ and New Zealand Huntaway.

 Other types of follicular dysplasia

 The Siberian Husky and Alaskan Malamute have a type of follicular dysplasia that occurs between the ages of three and four months, possibly later in the Malamute.
 The guard hairs of the trunk are progressively lost and the coat turns reddish in color.

 In black or red Dobermanns, Miniature Pinschers, and Manchester Terriers there is a type of follicular dysplasia that occurs between the ages of one and four years.
 It begins in the flank and spreads to the back.

-Black hair follicular dysplasia occurs in piebald dogs and causes hair loss in black-haired areas soon after birth.
-It is most commonly seen in Papillon (dog), Gordon setter, Saluki and Bearded Collie, and is known to occur in Large Münsterländer dogs.
-It is considered to be similar to color dilution alopecia and is inherited as an autosomal recessive trait.